nfdi4cat/pid4cat-model/README.md

 ## Acknowledgement

-[linkml-project-copier](https://github.com/linkml/linkml-project-cookiecutter) provides the underlying template of the current repository.
-Earlier we used [linkml-project-cookiecutter](https://github.com/linkml/linkml-project-cookiecutter) as template.
+The repository uses [linkml-project-copier](https://github.com/linkml/linkml-project-cookiecutter) as underlying project template.

 This project started as an in-kind contribution of [Leibniz-Institut für Katalyse e.V.](https://www.catalysis.de) (Rostock, Germany) to the NFDI4Cat project.